-“Did you watch Neil Armstrong’s little speech?
+“Did you note Armstrong’s little speech?
 One small step for man, one giant leap for mankind?”
 That was Irv.

 “Of course.
 Apt, wasn’t it?”
 My interest perked up.

-“Sally says Armstrong actually said ‘one small step for a man’ but I clearly remember him saying ‘one small step for man’.
+“Sally says Armstrong actually said ‘one small step for a man’ but I clearly remember him saying ‘one small step for man’ – meaning humanity in general.
 Sally rolled her eyes at that and I couldn’t help thinking how lovely she still looked, even at 52.

 “Not personally, but I’d seen him a few times over the years.
 The first time was when he was visiting the Skunkworks, this must have been around 1962, maybe ‘63.
 He was a member of the ‘new nine’ group of astronauts, invited to take a look at the new YF-12A prototype, the fore-runner of the SR-71 Blackbird.
 We had tested out the TEB igniter on the JP-7 fuel inside the lab and were going to have a test flight that day.
 Things were pretty antsy around the huge shed.
 JP-7 burns only at elevated temperatures and is therefore quite safe to have lying around, but TEB ignites on contact with air.
 And without TEB injected into it, JP-7 wasn’t going to light up.”